Portal Administration for Mac

 Settings act as rules, such as whether the Run as Admin or Admin Session features are enabled, and whether or not users need approval to use them.
 You likely wouldn’t want the rules applied for an IT Administrator to be the same as those applied for a Customer Relations employee, so settings can be differentiated based on Sub-Settings, which allow different rules to be applied to different users and/or groups.

-For all endpoint clients, we’ve built in support for Entra ID groups, meaning you can now apply Sub-Settings to existing Entra ID / Azure AD user and device groups.
+For Windows and Mac endpoint clients, we’ve built in support for Entra ID groups, meaning you can now apply Sub-Settings to existing Entra ID / Azure AD user and device groups.

 Run As Admin Settings